-Figure 16.-Level 3 prediction of nonlinear tensile stress strain response of EPON862 epoxy with 1.21 percent volume fraction GNP compared to experimental data.
+Figure 16: Level 3 prediction of non-linear tensile stress strain response of EPON862 epoxy with 1.21% GNP volume fraction compared to experimental data.

-8.2.4 Level 2: Micromechanics Modeling of AS4/C-300/EPON862
+4. Level 2: Micromechanics modeling of AS4/C-300/EPON862

-The elastic properties for 56 percent AS4/ 1.21 percent C-300/EPON862 predicted using MAC/GMC and the Level 2 RUC (Figure 7) are given in Table 7.
+The elastic properties for 56% AS4/ 1.21% C-300/EPON862 predicted using MAC/GMC and the Level 2 RUC shown in Figure 7 are given in Table 7.
 These elastic properties are utilized at Levels 1 and 0 and are assumed to be transversely isotropic.
 Additionally, the stress strain results obtained from Level 3 are used to calibrate MMCDM inputs for subcells within the Level 2 RUC that represent the effective response of C-300/EPON862.
 Again, Figure 15 shows good correlation between the outputs at one scale and then the inputs used at the next highest scale.
 This micromechanics model is used to predict the nonlinear inputs for the progressive damage theory (ST) used in the FEM model at the next level.